 The rental tool recovery component of product sales revenue is recognized when a tool is deemed to be lost-in-hole, damaged-beyond-repair, or lost-in-transit while in the care, custody, or control of the customer.
 Other made to order product sales revenue is recognized when the product is made available to the customer for pickup at our shipping dock.

-We expect our tool rental services revenue to increase over time as a function of an increase in drilling activity and customer pricing.
+We expect our tool rental services revenue to increase over time as a function of an increase in drilling activity, customer pricing, and market share.